Overseas Securities Investments by Individuals and Other Economic Agents Lead to High Exchange Rate

 From an Analytical Perspective, Foreign Exchange Authorities Need to Consider Supply and Demand Improvements Amid These Trends

-"All economic agents act rationally and take risks at their own responsibility.
+"All economic agents act rationally, bearing risks under their own responsibility.
 However, overseas securities investments by individuals and other economic agents have ultimately led to a high exchange rate.
-The foreign exchange authorities need to consider countermeasures for the results that have emerged.
-Please understand that this is not about blaming any particular group, but rather a concern arising from these trends."
+The foreign exchange authorities must consider countermeasures for the resulting situation.
+Please understand that this is not about blaming any specific party, but rather about addressing concerns arising from these developments."

 Kim Joungho, a member of the Monetary Policy Committee of the Bank of Korea, is speaking at a press conference held on the 10th at the Bank of Korea in Jung-gu, Seoul.
 Bank of Korea

-Kim Joungho, a member of the Monetary Policy Committee of the Bank of Korea, made these remarks at a press conference held at the Bank of Korea in Jung-gu, Seoul, on the 10th, in response to a question about the view that the recent high exchange rate is due to "Seohak Ants"-individual investors seeking high returns through overseas stock investments.
+Kim Joungho, a member of the Monetary Policy Committee of the Bank of Korea, made this statement at a press conference held on the 10th at the Bank of Korea in Jung-gu, Seoul, in response to a question about whether the recent high exchange rate can be attributed to individual investors seeking high returns in overseas stocks, often referred to as "Seohak Ants."

-Kim explained, "Many factors affect the exchange rate, such as relative price differences, growth rate differences, and interest rate differences, but in the short term, supply and demand have a significant impact.
-While foreign exchange demand comes from companies and other entities, recently, economic agents such as the National Pension Service, asset management firms, and individuals have increased their demand by investing in overseas stocks or bonds with relatively higher returns.
-According to a Bank of Korea survey, about two-thirds of the recent increase in the exchange rate is attributable to supply and demand factors."
+Kim explained, "There are various factors that affect the exchange rate, such as relative price differences, growth rate differences, and interest rate differences, but in the short term, supply and demand have a significant impact.
+While foreign exchange demand exists among companies and other entities, recently, economic agents such as the National Pension Service, asset management companies, and individuals have increased their demand by investing in overseas stocks or bonds with relatively higher returns.
+According to a Bank of Korea survey, about two-thirds of the recent exchange rate increase is due to supply and demand factors."

-He added, "Market participants have their own views, and some may have acted quickly on the expectation that 'the Bank of Korea could end the rate-cut cycle in the near future,' while the opposite also occurred."
+He further noted, "In the market, each participant has their own view.
+Some may have quickly acted on the expectation that 'the Bank of Korea could end its rate-cutting cycle in the near future,' while others took the opposite stance."

 Lee Chang-yong, Governor of the Bank of Korea, is striking the gavel at the Monetary Policy Committee meeting held at the Bank of Korea headquarters in Jung-gu, Seoul, on the 27th of last month.
 Photo by Yonhap News

-Regarding the assessment that the previous day's 1.5 trillion won outright purchase had only a limited impact, he explained, "Coincidentally, issues related to the Reserve Bank of Australia and the European Central Bank (ECB) emerged the previous day, signaling a preference for monetary tightening.
+Regarding the assessment that the previous day's outright purchase of 1.5 trillion won had a limited impact, Kim said, "Coincidentally, issues with the Reserve Bank of Australia and the European Central Bank (ECB) emerged the previous day, sending signals favoring monetary tightening.
 This led to speculation in the market about a possible change in the interest rate cycle.
-However, the outright purchase was conducted because 24 trillion won worth of government bonds matured that day, and it was necessary to secure securities for sale in repurchase agreements (RPs)."
+The outright purchase was conducted to secure securities for repurchase agreement (RP) sales, as 24 trillion won worth of government bonds were maturing that day."

-He emphasized that the Bank of Korea's quarterly outlook is helping the Monetary Policy Committee in its decision-making process.
-Kim noted, "When the quarterly outlook was first introduced, uncertainty happened to increase.
-Forecasts can be wrong not only for the Bank of Korea but also for other institutions if conditions change."
-Regarding the recent increase in the money supply, he explained that it is similar to the average during easing cycles and is the result of funds flowing into linked investment trusts as the stock market has performed well.
+Kim emphasized that the Bank of Korea's quarterly outlook is helping inform the Monetary Policy Committee's decisions.
+He noted, "When the quarterly outlook was first introduced, uncertainty happened to increase.
+Forecasts can be wrong for the Bank of Korea as well as other institutions if conditions change."
+Regarding the recent increase in money supply, he pointed out that it is similar to the average during rate cuts, and that funds have flowed into linked investment securities as the stock market has performed well.

-However, he stressed that all committee members are focused on price stability, which is a key objective of monetary policy.
-Kim said, "Despite the recent rise in consumer prices, the annual outlook is expected to remain stable near the target (2.0 percent) for both this year and next year.
-However, the committee is still considering the impact the exchange rate may have on inflation."
+However, he stressed that all committee members are paying close attention to price stability, which is a key goal of monetary policy.
+Kim said, "Despite the recent rise in consumer prices, the annual forecast is expected to remain stable near the target (2.0%) for both this year and next year.
+However, the committee is also considering the impact of the exchange rate on inflation."

-He also said that communication between the Bank of Korea and the government is sometimes necessary to share perceptions of the economic situation and coordinate policy.
-However, he emphasized that decisions on policy instruments should be made independently and that communication is carried out with this in mind.
+Kim said that communication between the Bank of Korea and the government is sometimes necessary for sharing economic perspectives and coordinating policy.
+However, he emphasized that means and methods should be determined independently, and that communication is conducted with this in mind.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.